dell/csm-docs/content/docs/cosidriver/features/objectscale.md

 >
 > The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119) (Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997).

-Fields are specified by theirs path.
+Fields are specified by their path.
 Consider the following examples:

 1. Field specified by the following path `spec.authenticationType=IAM` is reflected in their resources YAML as the following: